medical weight loss solutions in-stock

 Hand, Foot, and Mouth Disease (HFMD)

-Hand, foot, and mouth disease is a cviral illness that primarily affects children under five but can also occur in older children and adults.
-It’s caused by viruses belonging to the Enterovirus group, most commonly the Coxsackie virus.
+Hand, foot, and mouth disease is a viral illness that primarily affects children under 10 but can also occur in older children and adults.¹ It’s caused by viruses belonging to the Enterovirus group, most commonly the Coxsackie virus.
 This illness is known for being contagious but usually mild in nature.

 Symptoms include fever, sore throat, and reduced appetite at the onset.
 A day or two later, painful sores can develop in the mouth, and a rash with blisters may appear on the hands, feet, and sometimes the buttocks.
-Despite these symptoms, most children recover in 7 to 10 days without medical treatment.
+Despite these symptoms, most children recover in 7 to 10 days.

 Treating Hand, Foot, and Mouth Disease